robinkemp/DnD5ECharacterSheet/Docs/UbiquitousLanguage.md

 Background |
 Alignment |
 Level | A milestone reached by the players throughout the campaign, typically by accruing experience points.
 At each level, a character will learn new skills or improve certain ability scores.
 The maximum level that can be reached by a player during a campaign is 20.
-XP | Experience Points
+XP | Experience Points, accrued by players by performing successful skill rolls or defeating foes in combat.
-HP | Hit Points
+HP | Hit Points, represents the amount of damage a character or NPC can take before being incapacitated.
 Attribute | Refers to the six basic ability scores: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 The points in which are used to determine the Skill modifier.
 Modifier | A number that is added to the result of a dice roll to produce a final result.
 The modifier is decided based on how many points you have in a certain ability score and whether you have any proficiencies.
 Ability |